Support services at the hospital and after you go home

 Advice and support from parents who have been there

 The Parents Offering Parent Support (POPS) program pairs you with a volunteer parent mentor who has been through a similar situation with their child.
 Your mentor parent can share their experiences and help you with all kinds of questions.
 Whether you’re struggling with a long hospital stay or wondering about readjusting to life back home, they can listen and offer support.
-We can also help siblings understand and cope with a diagnosis.
 Please contact us at (816) 302-8229 or firstname.lastname@example.org.

 Cardiac Neurodevelopmental Program